Application Components – Domestic Students

 Denver, CO 80217-3364

-- While credits from one institution may appear on the transcript of a second institution, transcripts must be submitted from each institution, regardless of the length of attendance, and whether or not courses were completed.
+- While credits from one institution may appear on the transcript of a second institution, transcripts must be submitted from each institution, regardless of length of attendance and whether or not courses were completed.

-- Official transcripts” exhibit the official seal and signature of the registrar.
+- Official transcripts exhibit the official seal and signature of the registrar and arrive in an envelope sealed by the institution.

-- Transcripts that are marked “student copy” or “unofficial” are not accepted as official and cannot be used in the admission decision.
+- Transcripts that are marked “student copy” or “unofficial” cannot be used in the admission decision.

 - Applicants must submit a cover letter detailing the following: